sb53systems/G-Code-Flow-Temperature-Controller/README.md

 # About this Repository
 ### By Salim BELAYEL.
-This project began in June 2024 and was developed using Delphi 12 Community Edition.
+This project began in June 2024 and was developed using `Delphi 12 Community Edition`.
 Email : sb53systems@gmail.com

 ![SB53-Systems~1](https://github.com/sb53systems/G-Code-Flow-Temperature-Controller/assets/33290411/b94703a1-cf21-4109-bfa6-b9bcff438a1d)